antomanc/Minesweeper-CLI-C/README.md

 # Minesweeper CLI C
 This is a command line version of the famous game Minesweeper.
-The game is written in C and uses the standard C library for input/output.
+The game is written in C and uses the ncurses library for input/output.
+It supports fast WASD movements and J-K keys for toggling a flag and revealing the cell.

 ## Build Instructions